Riverside Police Department: Organization

 The RPD is situated in several police buildings.
 The downtown headquarters building houses the Office of the Chief of Police, Community Services Bureau, Administrative Division (Personnel), Records Bureau, Communications Bureau, and the Emergency Operations Center.

-The Field Operations Division, Patrol and Traffic Services, are at the Lincoln Police Station (8181 Lincoln Ave).
-Internal Affairs, General and Special Investigations offices are located in the Magnolia Police Station (10540 Magnolia Avenue).
+The Field Operations Division includes Patrol, the Traffic Services Bureau, and Vehicular Homicide Unit, and is located at the Lincoln Police Station (8181 Lincoln Ave).
+The Internal Affairs, General Investigations, and Special Investigations offices are located in the Magnolia Police Station (10540 Magnolia Avenue).